Martyrs in Rome

 Themselves more worth than all the host they saved.

 But on to Christian martyrs….
 Being bloodthirsty times it is not surprising that the death of martyrs was often quite gory.
+Emperor Nero is particularly noted for the first systematic campaign against them and for the extremity of the violence, but he was followed by other Emperors who also had little patience for them.
 A few examples are listed below:

-Became quite a figure, particularly during the Renaissance when during restoration work in the church bearing her name her body was found under the altar.
-The body is said to have been perfectly preserved like the very day she was buried.
+Became quite a figure, particularly during the Roman Renaissance when during restoration work in the church bearing her name her mummified body was found under the altar: Perfectly preserved like the very day she was murdered.

 A statue was sculpted in the very position she was found in and a copy may be viewed in the catacombs.
 Her hands are tied behind her back and her body is clearly contorted in anguish.